KelfinTDetonator/Binar-challenge-chapter-7/README.md

 ## What I learned :computer:

 :black_medium_square: Using a robust debugger sentry.io to solve bugs or errors in my code
-:black_medium_square: Using to reset user password with node mailer
+:black_medium_square: Learn how to create a feature to reset an user password with node mailer
 :black_medium_square: Learn how to use a websocket